grheard/pixz/README.md

     tar -Ipixz -cf foo.tpxz foo/

+Set the number of cpus and compression level from the environment:

+    PIXZ_CPUS=4 PIXZ_COMPRESSION=9 tar -Ipixz -cf foo.tpxz foo/

 ### Specifying Input and Output

 These are the same (also work for `-x`, `-d` and `-l` as well):